smahoney10/AirCI/input/pagecontent/index.md

 # Background

-DGMQ plays a key role in limiting the introduction, transmission, and spread of infectious diseases in the United States – and conducting air contact investigations, or Air Cis, is a key part of that work.
+DGMH plays a key role in limiting the introduction, transmission, and spread of infectious diseases in the United States – and conducting air contact investigations, or Air CIs, is a key part of that work.

-Exchanging traveler-related data between DGMQ and jurisdictional health departments, abbreviated as HDs in this IG, is critical to conducting Air CIs that result in meaningful public health outcomes.
+Exchanging traveler-related data between DGMH and jurisdictional health departments, abbreviated as HDs in this IG, is critical to conducting Air CIs that result in meaningful public health outcomes.

-The COVID-19 pandemic demonstrated that current ways of sharing information are not scalable, specifically related to Air Cis.
+The COVID-19 pandemic demonstrated that current ways of sharing information are not scalable, specifically related to Air CIs.

-As such, DGMQ and MITRE and MITRE are working together to explore the current state of data exchange, with specific focus on Air CI data, and develop recommendations for future improvements.
+As such, DGMH and MITRE are working together to explore the current state of data exchange, with specific focus on Air CI data, and develop recommendations for future improvements.

 # Introduction and Purpose